 You can deal with HMRC directly but it is advisable to use an accountant or tax adviser – known to HM Revenue & Customs (HMRC) as an agent – who can act on behalf of your company or organisation to tell HMRC it’s liable for Corporation Tax and file your Company Tax Return.

 Your agent can also deal with HMRC on other Corporation Tax matters.

 Business Taxes – If you authorise an agent to act on your behalf to deal with your company or organisation’s Corporation Tax, you must inform HMRC.

 Valued Added Tax (VAT)

-VAT is payable on what is known as “taxable supplies”.
-Taxable supplies can account for a range of different things, including product and/or services sold by your business, commission, sold business assets, and any business goods that have been used for personal reasons.
+Business Taxes – VAT is payable on what is known as “taxable supplies”.
+Taxable supplies can account for a range of different things, including products and/or services sold by your business, commissions, sold business assets, and any business goods that have been used for personal reasons.

-The standard tax rate for VAT is 20%, although some goods and services are charged at a reduced rate (5%) or zero rate (0%).
-For example, most food is payable at the zero rates, with certain exceptions (including chocolate, sweets, and hot takeaway food and drinks).
+Business Taxes – The standard tax rate for VAT is 20%, although some goods and services are charged at a reduced rate (5%) or zero rates (0%).
+For example, most food is payable at zero rates, with certain exceptions (including chocolate, sweets, and hot takeaway food and drinks).
 You can find a complete breakdown of what different taxable supplies are liable for what tax on GOV.UK.

 Registering for VAT

 VAT Registration Service